its-cyberjaya/constitution/README.md

     d.
 Carries out other tasks assigned by the President.
     e.
 Assists the president in overseeing divisions related to supporting society operations and ensures divisions are getting the support they require.

+##### 4. Vice President of Special Projects
+    - In the absence of the President, the Vice President of Goal Execution, and the Vice President of Internal Support, has the right of the president.
+    - Represents the society to deal with other organisations.
+    - Advising event executive committees to smooth execution of major IT Society events
+    - Oversees the operation of Special Interest Groups
+    - Carries out other tasks assigned by the President.
+    - Assists the President in managing the SIGs and major events under IT Society

 ##### 4. Secretary
     a.
 Responsible for administrative records and reports.